 I’ve seen nature perform.

-If you understand how to utilize Photoshop layers, merge various image files and paint/adjust layer masks, the sky is the limit for your own personal creative vision.
+If you understand how to use Photoshop layers, merge various image files, and paint/adjust layer masks, the sky is the limit for your own personal creative vision.
 Of course, there are certain scenes that make manual blending a challenge.
-In those situations, I use either Nik HDR Pro, Photomatix Pro or Photoshop HDR.
+In those situations, I use either Nik HDR Pro, Photomatix Pro, or Photoshop HDR.
 That will be the topic of part 2 in this series.

 How to shoot for Manual Blending

 Assuming you find a scene with a wide dynamic range, do the following: